sl-sh-dev/sl-sh/README.md

-# sl-compiler
+# slvm

-Simple Lisp Compiler for slvm
+Simple Lisp Compiler And Virtual Machine

 This compiles Lisp to slvm bytecode.
 It is intended to eventually become part of sl-sh (simple lisp shell).

-Contains two projects:
+Contains three projects:
+- vm: This is the bytecode VM that is target of the compiler.
-- sl-compiler: the core compiler code
+- compiler: the core compiler code
-- slosh: a REPL with debugger and extensions that use sl-compiler
+- slosh: a REPL with debugger and extensions that use compiler

 ## Running
 cargo run -p slosh